I’m an audio and text journalist based in Washington DC.

 I’m an international correspondent for NPR covering China, Taiwan and beyond.

 Previously, I was a foreign correspondent for the Financial Times.
 Based in Beijing, I covered a broad range of topics, including human rights and technology.
+I previously spent a decade living in China and Taiwan.

 My reporting has also let me nerd out over semiconductors and drones, travel to environmental wastelands and write about girl bands and art.
 I’ve had the privilege of filing stories from the bottom of a coal mine, the top of a mosque in Qinghai and inside a cave Chairman Mao once lived in.